Abraham Lincoln (1930 film): Historical accuracy

-The film covers some little-known aspects of Lincoln's early life, such as his romance with Ann Rutledge, his depression and feared suicidal tendencies after her death, and his unexplained breaking off of his engagement with Mary Todd.
-However, the film surmises that was because of unresolved feelings over Ann Rutledge, and it adds a dramatic scene in which Lincoln stands Mary up on their scheduled wedding day.
-In reality, Lincoln broke off the engagement but before the wedding day.
-He would later regret his decision, return to ask Mary's hand in marriage once again, and follow through this time, as happens in the film.
+The film covers some little-known aspects of Lincoln's early life, such as his romance with Ann Rutledge, his depression and feared suicidal tendencies after her death, and his unexplained ending of his engagement with Mary Todd.
+However, the film surmises that the cause was because of his unresolved feelings over Ann Rutledge, and it adds a dramatic scene in which Lincoln stands Mary up on their scheduled wedding day.
+In reality, Lincoln ended the engagement before the wedding day.
+He later had regrets about his decision and returned to ask Mary's hand in marriage, and they were married, as happens in the film.

 While the early scenes of Lincoln's life are remarkably accurate, many of the later scenes contain historical inaccuracies.
-The Lincoln-Douglas debates, in addition to the historically-accurate topic of the extension of slavery, are turned into an argument about secession.
-Lincoln was an underdog for the Republican Presidential nomination in 1860 although the film suggests that he was the sole nominee as a result of the Lincoln-Douglas debates.
+The Lincoln-Douglas debates, in addition to the historically accurate topic of the extension of slavery, are turned into an argument about secession.
+Lincoln was an underdog for the Republican Presidential nomination in 1860, but the film suggests that he was the sole nominee as a result of the Lincoln-Douglas debates.

-The outbreak of the Civil War seems to be the Union firing on Charleston, South Carolina from Fort Sumter, rather than the other way around.
+The outbreak of the Civil War seems to be the Union firing on Charleston, South Carolina from Fort Sumter rather than the other way around.
 Also, early in hostilities, General Winfield Scott is depicted as being overconfident of a quick victory and something of a buffoon, but in reality, he was one of the voices in the minority claiming the war would be long, costly, and bloody.

 In the film, Lincoln receives a report from the Secret Service that some Copperheads in the North have issued threats against him.
 However, in reality, the Secret Service was not created until two months after Lincoln's death.

-Finally, in the film's climax, Lincoln delivers a conflation of the words of the Gettysburg Address and Second Inaugural Address at Ford's Theatre on April 14, 1865, just moments before his assassination.
-That was Griffith's second portrayal of Lincoln's assassination, the first being in The Birth of a Nation.
+Finally, in the film's climax, Lincoln delivers a conflation of the words of the Gettysburg Address and Second Inaugural Address at Ford's Theatre on April 14, 1865, moments before his assassination.
+This movie was Griffith's second portrayal of Lincoln's assassination, and the first was in The Birth of a Nation.